Teriyaki Salmon Bowl

 Ingredients

-• 1 cup of broccoli florets
+• 2 cups broccoli florets

-• 1/2 cup of sliced water chestnuts
+• 1 cup sliced water chestnuts

 • Sesame seeds, for garnish

-TERIYAKI SAUCE (this will make approx. 1.5 cups)
+TERIYAKI SAUCE (Makes about 1.5 cups)

 • 1 cup water